Laboratory 5: Gesture RC Car

 The speed and turning control inputs as implemented in Lab 4 provided for a direct calculation of the desired straight line and differential turn speeds using potetiometers.
 This lab introduces digital sensor(s) to provide similar control inputs; however, the sensor(s) are used to determine the cars response to external variable stimuli, as opposed to direct user manipulation.
 In this case however, the stimuli are still provided through user manipulation.

-Instead of having the CMPS12 module mounted on the RSLK, it is instead mounted on a hand-held breadboard, akin to the mounting of the potentiometers for Lab 4.
-In one instance (Part A), the tilting of the breadboard completely controls the movement of the car: tilting the breadboard forwards and backwards (known as “pitch”) will cause the car to speed up and slow down, respectively.
-Tilting the breadboard left and right (known as “roll”) will cause the car to turn left and right, respectively.
-In another instance (Part B), rotation of the breadboard on the horizontal plane (known as “yaw”, measured directly as compass angle) is used to indicate the desired [relative] direction to car should turn towards, with pitch still controling car speed.
-Part C will entail…[TBD].
+Instead of having the CMPS12 module mounted on the RSLK, it is mounted on a hand-held breadboard; akin to the mounting of the potentiometers for Lab 4.
+Movement of the breadboard completely controls the movement of the car: tilting the breadboard forwards and backwards (known as “pitch”) will cause the car to speed up and slow down, respectively.
+Rotating the about the vertical axis (known as “yaw”) will cause the car to turn left and right, respectively; attempting to turn by the same amount the breadboard does.
+Additionally, moving the protoboard quickly up or down will enable or disable the motors, respectively; effectively serving as a on/off switch for the control

-While the pitch speed control (tipping the sensor forward/back) corresponds nicely with the previously implemented potentiometer speed control of Lab 4, as does roll-based turning control (tilting sensor left/right); the compass-based turning control requires the car to achieve a specific heading.
-To accomplish this, a PD control scheme will be implemented.
+While the pitch speed control (tipping the sensor forward/back) corresponds nicely with the previously implemented potentiometer speed control of Lab 4; the compass-based turning control requires the car to achieve a specific relative heading.
+To accomplish this, a Proportional control scheme will be implemented.
 Note that the wheel speed Integral control routine from Lab 4 should be left unmodified.
+Alternatively, the wheel speed I control may be disabled for less complexity.

 Note